charleskoffler/clprolf/README.md

 "simu_real_world_obj" (means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
 	Simulation realization on computer should be in a "simu_comp_worker", but if the realization is quite simple, it is allowed to write it directly in a "simu_real_world_obj". simu_real_world_obj are also used in simu_comp_worker, when it's needed, for example for buttons of a GUI, simulation of physical component, or mathematical notion.

-"real_world_obj" => like "simu_real_world_obj", but when we don't have methods.
+"model_real_world_obj" (means model of real-world object) => like "simu_real_world_obj", but when we don't have methods.
+We just model a reality.
 Example: a Customer class (with only attributes).
 It is typically used for entities.

 "information" => like "simu_comp_worker", but when we don't have methods.
 It is typically used by a simu_comp_worker, as a data structure, and shouldn't be used in simu_real_world_obj, except for an eventual technical realization part.